Flic Story: Production

 Writers Bénédicte Kermadec and Alphonse Boudard worked with Deray on Roger Borniche's memoir in order to create the script.
 The film was produced by Delon, featuring cinematography by Jean-Jacques Tarbès and an original score by Claude Bolling.
-The film was shot and printed on 35 mm negative using spherical cinematographic processes, as was common with films produced through the 1950s to the early 1990s.
-Production began on February 3, 1975, 18 years after Boisson's execution, and the film was shot on locations in both France and Italy.
+The film was shot and printed on 35mm negative using spherical cinematographic processes, as was common with films produced through the 1950s to the early 1990s.
+Production began on 3 February 1975, 18 years after Boisson's execution, and the film was shot on locations in both France and Italy.

 Foreign releases

-Flic Story was released through 1975 to 1977 in the United States as Cop Story, Finland as Passi ruumishuoneelle and West Germany as Der Bulle und der Killer or Flic Story - Duell in sechs Runden.
-The film rated '16' in Finland, Norway and West Germany, the latter downgraded it to '12' following the reunification.
+Flic Story was released from 1975 to 1977 in the United States as Cop Story, Finland as Passi ruumishuoneelle and West Germany as Der Bulle und der Killer or Flic Story - Duell in sechs Runden.
+The film was rated '16' in Finland, Norway and West Germany, while the latter downgraded it to '12' following the reunification.

 Reception

 Flic Story received mainly positive reviews from critics.
 James Travers of Film de France praised the film for a "quality feel and sombre mood" and the lead actors for "humanity and depth".
 Travers also noted several similarities to the films of Jean-Pierre Melville, particularly Le Samourai.
 Travers names the film as one of Deray's best, although the "end result isn’t quite a masterpiece".
 Other internet reviews noted similarities with Melville, and complimented the film for "unsentimental verve, intelligent pacing and refreshing honesty".

 Susan Hayward, author of French National Cinema, also complimented the film, saying it departed from mainstream style.
 She gave particular praise on the differences between Flic Story and American films of the same genre, by the way Deray focuses on the intellects rather than the brawn of the two leading characters, as well as the understanding that grows between the two during "months of interrogation".

-Gary Giddins, printing his review from the August 16, 2005 issue of The New York Sun, praised the film as "the most interesting and resonant" of Deray's work, and gave particular credit to Trintignant's "hair-trigger" performance.
+Gary Giddins, printing his review from the 16 August 2005 issue of The New York Sun, praised the film as "the most interesting and resonant" of Deray's work, and gave particular credit to Trintignant's "hair-trigger" performance.
 He also complimented the detail in the secondary characters, and said it was honest in its support for the death penalty.
 Giddins also, however, criticised the film's pacing.